rafael747/zabbix-twilio-template/README.md

  * Create a new host for each twilio account you want to monitor

- * Theses hosts don't need a zabbix-agent, all requests will be made by the zabbix server (you can use 127.0.0.1 for then)
+ * Theses hosts don't need a zabbix-agent, all requests will be made by the zabbix server (you can use 127.0.0.1 for them)

  * For each created host (twilio account) create the following **Macros**:
     * {$AUTH_TOKEN} -> you_twilio_account_auth_token